 Prior to making a decision on a development application for a WECS (Category 3), Administration will refer the application to the adjacent landowners within a 2-mile radius of each turbine as well as the agencies noted below.
-Due to the site-specific nature of each development, the list noted below is not exhaustive and ministry names are subject to change from time to time.
-The Municipal Planning Commission will consider all information received as part of the decision process.
+Due to the site-specific nature of each development, the list noted below is not exhaustive and ministry names are subject to

 - Alberta Arts, Culture and Status of Women Historic Resources,

 - Alberta Electric System Operator (AESO),

 - Alberta Environment and Protected Areas,

 - Alberta Transportation and Economic Corridors,

-- Alberta Utilities Commission.
+- Alberta Utilities Commission,

 - Innovation, Science and Economic Development Canada,

 - NAV Canada, and

 - Alberta Air Ambulance

 - Alberta Health Services

-4. WECS (CATEGORY 3) SETBACKS REQUIREMENTS
+4. WECS (CATEGORY 3) SETBACK REQUIREMENTS

-- (1) A WECS shall be located a minimum distance of 1.6 km (1 mile) from any dwelling not belonging to the owner of the land on which the WECS is located or at the distance established by the 'AUC Rule 12: Noise Control' whichever is greater. - The current owner of a dwelling or subdivided residential property not belonging to the owner of the land on which a proposed WECS is located may waive the 1.6 km (1 mile) required setback by providing notice in writing to the Development Authority. - (2) A WECS shall be located so that the setback is a minimum of 100 metres (328 feet) from any side and rear property lines. - (3) The setback for a WECS shall be a minimum of 400m (1312 feet) from a municipal road allowance. - (4) A WECS shall be setback a minimum of 3.2 km (2-miles) from the boundary of a village, town or hamlet that falls within the borders of Kneehill County. - (5) A WECS adjacent to a provincial highway must have the approval of Alberta Transportation and it will be mandatory to meet their setbacks requirements the developer/applicant will be required to meet whichever setback requirements are greater whether from Alberta Transportation or Kneehill County. - (6) No WECS shall be located within the flight path of an existing airport as recognized by NAV Canada, a private runway, helipad, or other aviation-related use. - (7) In order to protect habitat for birds of prey and waterfowl, no WECS shall be located within two miles of the following significant water bodies:

-- Red Deer River

-- Keiver's Lake (Lake No. 2)

-- Bigelow Dam

-- Lake 19 (Ducks Unlimited Loc 840434)

-- Kneehills Creek

-- Three Hills Creek

-- Ghostpine Creek
+- (1) A WECS shall be located a minimum distance of 1.6 km (1 mile) from any dwelling not belonging to the owner of the land on which the WECS is located or at the distance established by the 'AUC Rule 12: Noise Control' whichever is greater. - The current owner of a dwelling or subdivided residential property not belonging to the owner of the land on which a proposed WECS is located may waive the 1.6 km (1 mile) required setback by providing notice in writing to the Development Authority. - (2) A WECS shall be located so that the setback is a minimum of 100 metres (328 feet) from any side and rear property lines. - (3) The setback for a WECS shall be a minimum of 400m (1312 feet) from a municipal road allowance. - (4) A WECS shall be setback a minimum of 3.2 km (2-miles) from the boundary of a village, town or hamlet that falls within the borders of Kneehill County. - (5) A WECS adjacent to a provincial highway must have the approval of Alberta Transportation and the developer/applicant will be required to meet whichever setback requirements are greater whether from Alberta Transportation or Kneehill County. - (6) No WECS shall be located within the flight path of an existing airport as recognized by NAV Canada, a private runway, helipad, or other aviation-related use. - (7) In order to protect habitat for birds of prey and waterfowl, no WECS shall be located within two miles of the following significant water bodies: - Red Deer River - Keiver's Lake (Lake No. 2) - Bigelow Dam - Lake 19 (Ducks Unlimited Loc 840434) - Kneehills Creek - Three Hills Creek - Ghostpine Creek

 - Lonepine Creek

 - Rosebud River

 - Swalwell Dam

 - Braconnier Dam